ascensio/salgo/README.md

 # salgo

-This library provides implementations for commonly used algorithms.
+This library provides implementations for commonly used algorithms written in Scala.

 Sorting-Algorithms
 ------------------